-Whenever you make ANY change within he Meta-Network the option will become full-color indicating it is time save changes.
+Whenever you make ANY change within the Meta-Network the option will become fullcolor indicating it is time save changes.

 After clicking the icon in the toolbar, or selecting the menu item, it will become grayed out again till you change your Meta-Network once again.